 A fresh tree can drink up to a quart of water a day–often more the first few days–so be sure to keep the stand filled to prevent the tree from drying out.
 Adding a tree preservative to the water will help.
 Place your tree away from heat sources like fireplaces and radiators, and make sure light cords aren’t cracked or frayed, a safety hazard.

 If you ordered a floral centerpiece or received one from a thoughtful guest, add water as soon as it arrives.
-The florist foam which holds the flowers in place needs to be kept very wet or else it will draw moisture from the flowers and hasten wilting.
+The florist foam that holds the flowers in place must be kept very wet, or it will draw moisture from the flowers and hasten wilting.

 Don’t just feel the foam block.
 Check the water level in the container, too.
 If possible, submerge the container and foam block in a sink full of water for an hour or so to get it thoroughly wet, if not already so.
 Then, check the water level daily and add water as needed.

-If you receive cut flowers, use a sharp knife to recut the stems to allow better water absorption.
+If you receive cut flowers, use a sharp knife to recut the stems for better water absorption.
 Place the flowers into a container of 100-degree F water for 30 minutes.
 This is particularly important for roses, which may not open fully without this warm water treatment.
 (The water won’t stay at this temperature, of course, but the initial boost of warm water will help the flowers open.)

 Arrange the flowers in a vase of cool water with a floral preservative.
-To extend the life of the flowers add fresh water to the vase daily as needed and change the water every three days, recutting the stems as before.
-Place the arrangement in a cool spot at night.
+To extend the life of the flowers, add fresh water to the vase daily as needed and change the water every three days, recutting the stems as before.
+Place the arrangement in an excellent spot at night.

-Outdoors, keep your walkways, safe from visitors, by using kitty litter, sand, or environmentally safe salt to melt ice and early season snows.
-Place wooden teepees over shrubs and other foundation plantings to prevent snow from falling off the roof from crushing these plants.
+Outdoors, keep your walkways safe from visitors using kitty litter, sand, or environmentally safe salt to melt ice and early-season snows.
+Place wooden teepees over shrubs and other foundation plantings to prevent snow from falling off the roof and crushing these plants.